parasaurolophus/automation/README.md

 for controlling diverse devices from multiple vendows without having to be changed whenever those devices' configuration is changed in their respective apps.

-## Geolocation and Presence Detection

-The current version of these flows include support for MQTT messages in the format sent by the [Owntracks](https://owntracks.org/) mobile app.
-All of the location and presence detection features are in an experimental phase at the time of this writing.